saulmases/themepicker/README.md

 ## Props

-The picker exposes the props from the popover, and allows a custom trigger.
+The picker exposes the props from the popover, and allows a custom trigger as children.

 ```
 children: React.ReactNode